-- B.O.H: Water: ADUs that connect to a Group B water system are considered a second connection to the property.
-Most existing Group Bs are not designed for ADUs, and therefore most systems will need to verify that the system is a candidate for expansion. - B.O.H: Water: When ADUs are added to a lot without public water (and where connection to public water is not required, per the previous bullet), ADUs are allowed to be connected to existing private wells. - B.O.H: Sewage: ADUs are required to connect to public sewers where they exist, per the Board of Health Code 13.04.050, as consistent with the King County Comprehensive Plan.
-ADUs follow the same requirements and processes for connection as other units in unincorporated King County. - B.O.H: Sewage: When ADUs are added to a lot with an existing on-site sewage system (and where connection to sewer is not required, per the previous bullet), three options exist: adding a new and separate septic, designing a new septic for both units, or modifying the existing system to meet current requirements. - B.O.H: Sewage: ADUs served by an on-site sewage system must be designed to handle a minimum of two bedrooms, meaning 300 gallons per day.
-If additional bedrooms are included, 150 gallons per day are added to the sizing of the septic system.
+- \B.O.H: Sewage: ADUs are required to connect to public sewers where they exist, per the Board of Health Code 13.04.050, as consistent with the King County Comprehensive Plan.
+ADUs follow the same requirements and processes for connection as other units in unincorporated King County.\ - \B.O.H: Sewage: When ADUs are added to a lot with an existing on-site sewage system (and where connection to sewer is not required, per the previous bullet), three options exist: adding a new and separate septic, designing a new septic for both units, or modifying the existing system to meet current requirements.\ - \B.O.H: Sewage: ADUs served by an on-site sewage system must be designed to handle a minimum of two bedrooms, meaning 300 gallons per day.
+If additional bedrooms are included, 150 gallons per day are added to the sizing of the septic system.\

-E. How many have been built in the last five years?
+5. How many have been built in the last five years?